unytics/bigfunctions/CONTRIBUTING.md

-# Contributing
+# Contributing to 🤗 BigFunctions
 Thanks for your interest in helping out!
 Feel free to comment, open issues, and create pull requests if there's something you want to share.
+It also helps us if you spread the word!
+Reference the repo in blog posts, shout out on Twitter every time it has helped you, or simply ⭐️ the repository to say thank you!

 ## Submitting pull requests
 To make a change to this repository, the best way is to use pull requests: